jes/hardbin/README.md

 A local gateway that you run yourself is the safest way to use hardbin.

-Follow the <a href="https://ipfs.io/docs/getting-started/">IPFS Getting Started guide</a>, but make sure to run the gateway with ```ipfs daemon --writable```, else you won't be able to publish anything.
+Follow the [IPFS Getting
+Started guide](https://docs.ipfs.io/how-to/command-line-quick-start/), but make sure to run the gateway with ```ipfs daemon --writable```, else you won't be able to publish anything.

 You can then install a browser extension such as <a